ggnicolau/Project-18-Predict-Hotel-Cancellation/README.md

-F-1 score finds the best spot between Precision and Recall and it's reasonable to use with binary classification or with multiclass balanced data. \
+F-1 score finds the best spot between Precision and Recall and it's reasonable to use with binary classification or balanced multiclass data. \
 Most of the times our business problem determines if we should privilege Precision or Recall, but F-1 score is a good generalization to compare the performance of the models. \
-We can check and set the best threshold for our model based on the score.
+We can check and set the best threshold for our model so we can improve our desired score.

 ```python